 - You display internal and external integrity as a business owner

-- You are willing to invest the time - meet with your Mentor a minimum of 2 times per month and attend 75% of events
+- You are willing to invest the time by meeting with your Mentor a minimum of two times per month and attending 75% of events

 Note: Only one Mentee (the Ultimate Decision Maker) per company may be accepted into HEMP.

 Mentors and Mentees are expected to meet with each other periodically throughout the year.

 Mentees are expected to attend 75% of events per year, including the annual retreat.
 In the first year of selection, mentees are expected to attend the orientation lunch and the matching event.

 Mentors are asked to attend at least 50% of events per year, including the annual retreat.